evbacher/gd2md-html/md-verify.md

 <h1>Docs to Markdown (GD2md-html) MASTER doc</h1>

-This page demonstrates the features of GD2md-html conversion from a Google Doc to a simple Markdown or HTML file.
+This page demonstrates the features of Docs to Markdown conversion from a Google Doc to a simple Markdown or HTML file.

 **Note**: Not all Markdown renderers support all Markdown features.
 For example github Markdown does not support a table of contents ([TOC]), footnotes, or definition lists.
 Also, some Markdown environments strip heading IDs and replace them with their own generated IDs.
 You'll have to do some manual adjustments, depending on your target environment.